aramis-lab/clinicadl/docs/user_guide/workflow/training.rst

-together a :py:class:`~clinicadl.models.Model`, the data of a :py:class:`~clinicadl.split.Split`, the metrics to monitor and the callbacks to run, and takes care of the training loop — moving data to the GPU, mixed precision, gradient accumulation, evaluation, checkpointing — so that you only provide the pieces specific to your experiment.
+together a :py:class:`~clinicadl.models.Model`, the data of a :py:class:`~clinicadl.split.Split`, the metrics to monitor and the callbacks to run, and takes care of the training loop — moving data to the GPU, mixed precision, gradient accumulation, evaluation, checkpointing, etc. — so that you only provide the pieces specific to your experiment.

 A first training